 What is a mortgage deed?

 Buying your first home is a significant milestone, but the process can be overwhelming, especially with all the legal and mortgage jargon.
 One term you'll encounter is "mortgage deed."
 But what exactly is a mortgage deed, and why is it important?
-This post will break down everything you need to know about mortgage deeds to help you feel more confident on your home-buying journey.

 In this guide

-What is the purpose of a mortgage deed?
+- What is a mortgage deed?

 Who issues the mortgage deed?